 Web server & application logs: Our servers assemble specific data automatically, this helps with administering and safeguarding services, use of analysis, and enhancing user experience.
 The data collected may include:

 - Device information including Unique Device Identifier (UDID), MAC address, Identifier For Advertisers (IFA), and similar identifiers we or others may assign

 - Device operating system and other technical facts

 - The city, state, and country from which you access our website

 - Pages visited and content viewed, stored, and purchased

 - URLs visited before and after you use our services

 - Third Party Cookies

-We assure you that Camberyard protects your personal information from access we haven’t authorised, its use or disclosure.
+We take all reasonable steps to protect your Personal Data from access we haven’t authorised, its use or disclosure.
 Camberyard secures the personally identifiable information you have provided on computer servers that are in a safe environment, and are completely controlled and protected from access we haven’t arranged, use or disclosure.